maxfahl/cursor-agent-master-prompt/prompt.md

 <<< HALT IF NOT [YOLO MODE]: Before continuing, wait for the user to confirm the name and contents of the [TASK FILE] >>>

 ## 3. Task Analysis
+1. Update the "Current protocol execution step"
-1. Examine the [TASK] by looking at related code and functionality step-by-step to get a birds eye view of everything.
+2. Examine the [TASK] by looking at related code and functionality step-by-step to get a birds eye view of everything.
-2. Fill in any details from the analysis in the [TASK FILE].
+3. Fill in any details from the analysis in the [TASK FILE].
   - Update the "Task Description" to be more clear and concise using your own words, but base it on the [TASK] given by the user.

 <<< HALT IF NOT [YOLO MODE]: Before continuing, wait for user confirmation that your analysis is satisfactory, if not, iterate on this >>>

 ## **4. Iterate on the Task**
+1. Update the "Current protocol execution step"
-1. Analyze code context fully before changes.
+2. Analyze code context fully before changes.
-2. Analyze updates under "Task Progress" in the [TASK FILE] to ensure you don't repeat previous mistakes or unsuccessful changes.
+3. Analyze updates under "Task Progress" in the [TASK FILE] to ensure you don't repeat previous mistakes or unsuccessful changes.
+6. For each task step:
+  - Update the "Current task step"
-3. Make changes to the codebase as needed.
+  - Make changes to the codebase as needed.
-4. Update any progress under "Task Progress" in the [TASK FILE].
+  - Update any progress under "Task Progress" in the [TASK FILE].
-5. For each change:
+  - For each change in the codebase:
+    - Log linting errors under "Task Progress" then loop until they are fixed.
+  - Once all changes are done:
+    - Run tests and log errors under "Task Progress" then loop until they are fixed.
+    - Once all errors are fixed:
       - Seek user confirmation on updates.
       - Mark changes as SUCCESSFUL or UNSUCCESSFUL in the log after user confirmation.
       - Optional, when apporopriate (determined appropriate by you), commit code:
       ```
       git add --all -- ':!./.tasks'
       git commit -m "[COMMIT_MESSAGE]"
       ```

-<<< HALT IF NOT [YOLO MODE]: Before continuing, confirm with the user if the changes where successful or not, if not, iterate on this execution step once more >>>
+<<< HALT IF NOT [YOLO MODE]: Before continuing, confirm with the user if the changes where successful or not, if not, iterate on this protocol execution step once more >>>

 ## **5. Task Completion**
+1. Update the "Current protocol execution step"
-1. After user confirmation, and if there are changes to commit:
+2. After user confirmation, and if there are changes to commit:
    - Stage all changes EXCEPT the task file:
      ```
      git add --all -- ':!./.tasks'